IamBeltran/month-class/README.md

 ### Datebook

-The 'datebook' is a collection of activities, those that do not correspond to the month will be omitted, leaving only those of the month indicated in current.
+The `datebook` is a collection of activities, those that do not correspond to the month will be omitted, leaving only those of the month indicated in current.

 ```javascript
 const Month = require('month-class');